Baltimore Light RailLink: Rolling stock

-The MTA currently owns 53 individual light rail cars.
+As of 2024, the MTA had 53 individual light rail cars.
 During typical weekday peak-time service, approximately 30 to 35 cars are required; a somewhat higher number of cars are put into service immediately after Orioles and Ravens games.
-For weekday service, as well as on days of Orioles games or events at the Royal Farms Arena or Baltimore Convention Center, trains going from Hunt Valley to Cromwell and BWI Airport are generally run with two cars, while three-car trains are put into service for Ravens games and major downtown events.
-Usually the Penn Station-Camden Yards shuttle is operated with one-car trains.
+For weekday service, as well as days of Orioles games or events at the CFG Bank Arena or Baltimore Convention Center, trains going from Hunt Valley to Cromwell and BWI Airport are generally run with two cars, while three-car trains are put into service for Ravens games and major downtown events.
+The Penn Station-Camden Yards shuttle is typically operated with one-car trains.
 The MTA also owns a variety of maintenance of way equipment, which can use diesel power in emergencies.

 A mid-life upgrade of the light rail vehicles began in 2013.
 On September 9, 2013, a contract for mid-life overhauls of the light rail vehicles was awarded to Alstom.
 Five vehicles at a time were sent for rebuilding, involving testing, removal of all interior and exterior components and replacement with new propulsion systems.
 The overhaul is scheduled for completion in March 2018.
 The overhauled cars began testing in early 2016.
-By 2021 the original order of ABB vehicles had their interiors upgrades with security cameras, LED lighting, and LCD displays that show the trains progress throughout the line and next station.
+By 2021 the original order of ABB vehicles had their interiors upgrades with security cameras, LED lighting, and LCD screens that show the train's position along the line.

+In February 2024, the Maryland Transit Administration announced that they had been awarded $213,696,341 in grant funding from the U.S. Department of Transportation’s Federal Transit Administration’s Rail Vehicle Replacement program to replace all 52 aging Light Rail vehicles in its fleet with new, modern railcars.

 Future

 While there are several plans and proposals to expand the system, none are approved or funded.
 An independent commission on Baltimore-area transit made a number of suggestions in a 2002 report for new lines and expansions of existing lines.
-Newer proposals include expanding service on the existing Central Light Rail line by extending Sunday service via the BaltimoreLink plan, as well as new stations and spurs.
+Newer proposals include expanding service on the existing Central Light RailLink line by extending Sunday service via the BaltimoreLink plan, as well as new stations and spurs.

 Texas station

-There are plans to add an infill station at Texas, between the existing Timonium and Warren Road stations in Cockeysville.
-An island was built at this point on the line in conjunction with the 2005 double-tracking work to provide a turn-back point for trains not going all the way to Hunt Valley; it would also be relatively simple to convert this into a revenue station.
+There are plans to add an infill station between the existing Timonium and Warren Road stations in Texas, Cockeysville.
+An island was built at this point on the line in conjunction with the 2005 double-tracking work to provide a turn-back point for trains not going all the way to Hunt Valley, which could be converted into a station at a later date.

 Stockholm Street station

-In the 2015 South Baltimore Gateway Masterplan, the city of Baltimore proposed a new light rail stop along the Central Light Rail line at Stockholm Street, in between Hamburg Street Station and Westport Station.
-The new station would be located near the also-proposed new station for the MARC Train located west of Russell Street.
-The new station will provide additional access to the Baltimore Greyhound Bus Terminal, the Horseshoe Casino, and new businesses in the Carroll-Camden Industrial Area.
+In the 2015 South Baltimore Gateway Masterplan, the city of Baltimore proposed a new light rail stop along the Central Light RailLink line at Stockholm Street, in between Hamburg Street and Westport.
+The new station would be located near a proposed new MARC station west of Russell Street, and would provide additional access to the Baltimore Greyhound Bus Terminal, the Horseshoe Casino, and new businesses in the Carroll-Camden Industrial Area.